SSahas/Implementing-GPT-From-Scratch/README.md

-# Implementing Decoder only Model (GPT style) from scratch with Pytorch
+# Implementing Decoder only Model (GPT style) from scratch with PyTorch
 - Pretraining a LLM the model for Text generation, used Salesforce/wikitext for trainig.
 The model was trained for 30000 iterations with a batch size of 8 for ~2.5 hours on Tesla P100 (Kaggle Free gpu support).
 The training loss is around 3.5.
 Used adam optimizer with a learning rate of 5e-4.
 After Training the model is able to produce a little reasonable english, can be trained for more time with bigger n_embd and block size for better generation and finetuning for other downstream tasks.

 ## Model Details